Statistics

 Annual Catch Statistics

 Under Article 15 of the Convention for the Conservation of Salmon in the North Atlantic Ocean, Parties must report various statistics to NASCO.
-Statistics provided by each Party / jurisdiction are found in their Annual Progress Report.
+From 2019-2024 (during the third reporting cycle) statistics were provided by each Party / jurisdiction and can be found in their Annual Progress Report (APR).

 Time Series Catch Statistics